ourworldventures/info_ourworld/src/ventures/freezone.md

 - **Tax Efficiency and Legal Support**: With no capital gains tax and a 5% income tax, along with a clear set of regulations and efficient dispute handling, the DFZ provides a stable and trustworthy business environment​​​​.
 - **Integrated Financial Ecosystem and Marketplace**: The DFZ connects with various financial instruments and has an internal marketplace, fostering commerce within the free zone​​.
 The DFZ enables seamless collaboration and simplifies financial transactions, offering smooth banking services with reduced complications and fees​​.
 - **Innovative Features**: It includes features like crowdfunding, security token offerings, legalized DAOs, and a digital twin interface, making it a pioneering hub for business, aligning with global standards and embracing technologies like blockchain and digital currencies​​.
-- **Business Model**: The venture generates revenue through registration fees, service fees, and licensing revenue, as it acts as a regulator of the e-banking hub.
-- **Target Market and Differentiators**: The primary market includes the global digital nomad community, estimated at over 35 million people, and the SME market.
-The platform’s key differentiators are its 100% automated services, transparent reporting, and a sustainable 5% tax benefit for users.
-- **Current Status and Future Plans**: As of August 2023, shareholder agreements have been signed with the Zanzibar Government.
-The next steps include hiring an executive team and launching a pre-sale of companies.

 This venture represents a significant innovation in the digital business world, offering a unique solution to common problems faced by digital nomads and SMEs.
 It combines technological advancement with a user-friendly approach to business, potentially revolutionizing the way these groups operate globally.